 Tours – during the summer months, be sure to catch the Sea Safari and Marine Heritage Tours.
 Once you’re out on the open sea, you’ll have a bird's-eye view of the island’s sea cliffs and caves, its nearby sea stacks, and the Arranmore Lighthouse.
 Diving expeditions are also available, as well as seal watching trips and deep-sea angling excursions.

 Accommodation: there are several places to stay on Arranmore Island.
-They include Teac Jack, Arranmore Lighthouse accommodation, The Glen Hotel, Claire’s B&B, Brú Árainn Mhor, Early’s Bed and Breakfast, Muldowney’s B&B, and the Arranmore Hostel, also dog friendly and frequented as well by Iggy and O'Donnell.
+They include Teac Jack, Arranmore Lighthouse accommodation, The Glen Hotel, Claire’s B&B, Brú Árainn Mhor, Early’s Bed and Breakfast, Muldowney’s B&B, and the Arranmore Hostel, also dog friendly and frequented as well by O'Donnell and his dogs.

 How to Get to Arranmore Island